TheWidlarzGroup/react-native-notificated/docs/docs/intro/default-variants-config/default-variants.md

 # 🖼️ Default Variants
 <br/>

-At the start, you receive from us default styling, for all 4 types of notifications (`success` / `error` / `warning` / `info`). <br/>
+At the start, you receive default styling for all 4 types of notifications (`success` / `error` / `warning` / `info`). <br/>
-If you just trigger the notification, like in the example below (we trigger the `error` here, but of course, it can be any other notification):
+If you just trigger the notification like in the example below (we trigger the `error` here, but of course, it can be any other notification):
 #
 ```jsx
 import React from 'react'